MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -DisplayName
-!!!
-Exchange Server 2010, Exchange Server 2013

-The DisplayName parameter specifies the display name for the user account associated with this mail-enabled user.

-!!!
-Exchange Server 2016

 The DisplayName parameter specifies the display name for the mail user.
 The display name is visible in the Exchange admin center, address lists, and Outlook.
 The maximum length is 256 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String